yugabyte/yugabyte-db/docs/content/enterprise-edition/deploy/index.md

 ![Replicated YugaWare Config](/images/replicated-yugaware-config.png)

-All the containers powering the YugaWare application will be downloaded from the Replicated Registry when the Dashboard is first launched.
-Replicated will automatically start the application as soon as all the container images are downloaded.
+For airgapped installation , all the containers powering the YugaWare application are already available with Replicated.
+For non-airgapped installations, these containers will be downloaded from the Quay.ui Registry when the Dashboard is first launched.
+Replicated will automatically start the application as soon as all the container images are available.

 ![Replicated Dashboard](/images/replicated-dashboard.png)